 An Air Gap is considered the maximum protection available against back pressure backflow or back-siphonage, but unfortunately is not always practical and can easily be bypassed.

-he Double Check Valve Assembly (DCVA) is essentially two single check valves assembled within one body and furnished with four test cocks and two shut-off valves.
-Double check valve assemblies are commonly used to protect against medium hazard installations such as lawn sprinkler systems.
+The Double Check Valve Assembly (DCVA) is essentially two single check valves assembled within one body and furnished with four test cocks and two shut-off valves.
+Double check valve assemblies are commonly used to protect against moderate hazard installations such as lawn sprinkler systems.
 They may be used under continuous pressure and protect against both back-siphonage and back-pressure conditions.

 A Hose Bibb Vacuum Breaker consists of a spring-loaded check valve that seals against an atmospheric outlet when the water supply is turned on.
 When the supply is turned off, the device vents to atmosphere, thus protecting against backsiphonage conditions.

-The Pressure Vacuum Breaker Assembly (PVBA) is an outgrowth of the atmospheric vacuum breaker and evolved in response to a need to have an atmospheric vacuum breaker that could be utilized under constant pressure and was testable.
+The Pressure Vacuum Breaker Assembly (PVBA), approved for hazards listed as a Moderate or a Severe, is an outgrowth of the atmospheric vacuum breaker and evolved in response to a need to have an atmospheric vacuum breaker that could be utilized under constant pressure and was testable.
 These assemblies may be used under constant pressure but do not protect against back-pressure conditions.
 The assembly must be at least 12 inches higher than any downstream piping.